svinota/pyroute2/README.make.md

 target: test
 ------------

+NB: nosetests CI will be obsoleted as soon as the new CI (pytest/tox) will be ready.

 Run tests against current code.
 Command line options:

 * python -- path to the Python to use